Helen Reddy (album)

 Helen Reddy is the second studio album by Australian-American pop singer Helen Reddy, released on November 8, 1971, by Capitol Records.
-Reddy's selections include tracks by singer-songwriters Carole King, John Lennon, Randy Newman, and Donovan.
-It debuted on Billboard magazine's Top LP's chart in the issue dated December 4, 1971, and had a seven-week chart run in which it got as high as number 167.
-On March 29, 2005, the album was released for the first time on compact disc as one of two albums on one CD, the other album being I Don't Know How to Love Him, Reddy's debut LP that originally came out in the spring of 1971.
+It debuted on Billboard magazine's Top LP's chart in the issue dated December 4, 1971, and had a seven-week chart run in which it peaked at 167.

+On March 29, 2005, the album was released for the first time on compact disc as one of two albums on one CD, the other being I Don't Know How to Love Him, Reddy's 1971 debut album.

 Single

-Billboards December 4, 1971, issue also marked the first appearance of the single from the album, "No Sad Song", on the magazine's Hot 100, where it spent eight weeks and peaked at number 62, and the December 25 issue, three weeks later, began the song's four weeks on the Easy Listening chart, where it reached number 32.
+Billboards December 4, 1971 issue also marked the first appearance of the single from the album, "No Sad Song", on the magazine's Hot 100, where it spent eight weeks and peaked at number 62, Three weeks later, the song hit the Easy Listening chart, where it reached number 32.
 It also reached number 51 on the pop chart in Canada's RPM magazine.